 Each program is enriched by student teachers and volunteers throughout the year.
-All student teachers and volunteers are required to have a recent provincial criminal reference check and up to date immunizations.
+All student teachers and volunteers are required to have an up-to-date Police Record Check for the Vulnerable Sector and an up to date immunization record.
 Students and volunteers are never left alone with any of the children at any time.